Is the morning the uplifting best part or the dragging worst part of the day for you?

 I used to wake up and get right into the shower, already thinking about my to-do list.
 I didn’t like the way that made me feel.

-So, now when you’re off to a great start emotionally, it’s important to bring the body with you and you can do that by creating a morning routine with yoga included.
+So, now that you’re off to a great start emotionally, it’s important to bring the body with you and you can do that by creating a morning routine with yoga included.

 There are many ways to tend to our bodies in the morning, instead of rushing into the shower and get going.